pattersam/citypulse-etl/docs/report.md

 For other fields available in one but not the other, sensible defaults could be chosen to fill them in.
 For example the theatre events have a 'room' field which isn't present in the library data, this could simply be 'library' or similar for the library events.

-Doing this would allow more generalised exploration, visualised and analysis of the data.
+Doing this would allow more generalised exploration, visualisation and analysis of the data.
 It would also open up opportunity to integrate events from other locations into the same model, for example the social event data from Surrey which has a subset of these fields.

 ### Other potential uses